abiglee7/abiglee7.github.io/_pages/about.md

   - /about.html
 ---

 I'm a finishing Ph.D. student in the UChicago Department of [Astronomy & Astrophysics](https://astrophysics.uchicago.edu/), working with Professor Wendy Freedman.
 My thesis focued on developing a new high-precision standard candle, the JAGB method, to measure the Hubble constant.
-I am also interested building new techniques to reconstruct the evolutionary histories of galaxies from their stellar populations.
+I am also interested in building new techniques to reconstruct the evolutionary histories of galaxies from their stellar populations.

 Contact Me